W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 I'm [Wai Law](/about/), an independent, web design consultant with expertise in front end development, supporting the travel industry.
 I care about the engagement of your site and create better page experiences using data research methods and testing. **Here's how I can help:-**

 ### Redesign
-Data driven design for key pages in your funnel.
-Improve user experience and engagement which lead to increased conversion rates.
+Select key pages in your funnel and design your user's experiences with clearer sight.
+Make more impactful changes to your website backed up by data, research and testing.

 ### Landing Pages
 Targetted pages for your co-marketing campaigns.
 Customised to your brand.
 One page, one week.

 ### Email Solution
 Automate your marketing with a campaign of emails to keep your client's updated on their booking process and for lead building.

-### A/B Testing
-Design your user's experiences with clear sight.
-Make more impactful changes to your website backed up by data, research and testing.

 ### Video
 Short travel promotions.
 Video to make your pages more appealing and to offer an effective channel for promoting your products and services.
 I will help you to put together a plan of action and execute it.